ducktown/duckietown.org/classes/2017/17-Montreal/index.md

 [censi]: https://censi.science/
 [tani]: https://eapsweb.mit.edu/people/jtani

-- At the University of Chicago / Toyota Technological Institute, led by [Prof. Matthew Walter][walter].
+- At the Toyota Technological Institute at Chicago and the University of Chicago, led by [Prof. Matthew Walter][walter].

 [walter]: http://ttic.uchicago.edu/~mwalter/